GrzegorzKozub/toys/README.md

 ### GPU undervolt

-*RTX 3080* has 1440 MHz base clock and 1710 MHz boost clock as seen in *GPU-Z*.
-The default frequency curve aims at 2000 MHz as seen in *Afterburner*.
+*RTX 3080* has 1440 MHz base clock and 1710 MHz boost clock.
+The default frequency curve allows up to 2000 MHz.

-On stock settings, when gaming with uncapped framerate, the clock reaches 1860-1920 MHz at 993-1030 mV.

-In *Afterburner*, set the core clock to -290 MHz (2000 - 1710), drag the chosen voltage point to the desired clock target using the curve editor and hit apply.
+Undervolt was set via *Afterburner*.
+First, core clock was set to -290 MHz (2000 - 1710).
+Then, desired voltage was moved to desired clock speed using curve editor.
+Finally, apply button was hit and profile was saved.

-Results

-- 1920 MHz at 875 mV
-- 1920 MHz at 900 mV - does not crash *Metro Exodus*
-- 1860 MHz at 900 mV - does not crash *Lords of the Fallen*

-OR BETTER

-RTX 3080* has 1440 MHz base clock and 1710 MHz boost clock as seen in *GPU-Z*.
-The default frequency curve aims at 2000 MHz as seen in *Afterburner*.

-On stock settings, when gaming at 60 FPS, the clock reaches 1920 MHz at 1056 mV and 70C and 285W.
+Results when gaming 60 FPS cap

+- 1920 MHz at 1056 mV -> 285 W and 70 °C (factory settings)
-In *Afterburner*, set the core clock to -290 MHz (2000 - 1710), drag the chosen voltage point to the desired clock target using the curve editor and hit apply.

-Results

-- 1920 MHz at 875 mV
-- 1920 MHz at 900 mV - 64C 230W
+- 1920 MHz at 900 mV -> 230 W and 64 °C (main undervolt)
-- 1860 MHz at 900 mV - 62 225 does not crash *Lords of the Fallen*
+- 1860 MHz at 900 mV -> 225 W and 62 °C (safe undervolt that prevents crashes in *Lords of the Fallen*)

-- Stock up to 1800 MHz at 900 mV and 325 W and 75C

 ### Thermals